impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 Here we inspect the value that we stored in `shell` earlier.
 If it's `fish`, we execute a no-op.
 According to the comment, we can't rehash if the user's shell is fish.

-If their shell is anything else, we `echo` a snippet of `bash` code that the caller of `rbenv-sh-rehash` will execute via `exec`.
+If their shell is anything else, we `echo` a snippet of Bash code that the caller of `rbenv-sh-rehash` will execute via `exec`.
 This command includes the `hash` builtin.

 I'm not familiar with the `hash` command, so I look up its `help` page: